 - Do it Now – Got an improvement idea?
 Try it out, now.
 Not tomorrow or next week.
 Now.
 Improve quickly (hourly, daily), not slowly.
 There is too much talk about improvement, a carry-over from conventional management into Lean management, and not enough action.
 For example, A3s are for managers, not workers.
 Why are so many workers doing A3s instead of taking action?
-Why do people spend a five days creating a value stream map instead of taking action to make 10 or 20 improvements in the same five days?
+Why do people spend a five days creating a value stream map instead of taking action to make 10 or 20 significant improvements in the same five days?

 - Mr. Nakao’s “Nos” – When facilitating kaizen, Mr. Nakao constrains people by invoking 10, 20, or 30 “Nos.”
 He restricts available resources so that kaizen teams cannot invoke their usual countermeasures to abnormal conditions: more people, more money, more space, more equipment, and so on.
 This forces people to think creatively, and Mr. Nakao gives team members a few hours to devise several countermeasures.
 Invariably, they succeed under such conditions and devise simple, low-cost countermeasures to abnormal conditions that have existed for 5, 10, 20, or more years.